-On Dec.
-5, 2020, a federal judge ruled that the U.S. government must fully restore DACA (Deferred Action for Childhood Arrivals), a program that protects from deportation more than 600,000 immigrants who came to the United States as children.
+On July 16, 2021, a federal judge in Texas ruled that DACA (Deferred Action for Childhood Arrivals) is unlawful, dealing yet another blow to hundreds of thousands of people enrolled in the program.
+DACA is an Obama-era program that protects from deportation more than 600,000 immigrants who came to the United States as children.

 Here’s what you need to know about what’s happening with DACA: